-Carbon dioxide (CO2) is a natural gas which is produced by most living organisms, including humans and animals.
-It is produced when we breathe out and is needed by plants to aid their growth and development.
+Carbon dioxide (CO2) is a greenhouse gas produced by most living organisms, including humans and animals when we exhale.
+Colourless and odourless in nature, it's essential to plants to aid their growth and development.

-As well as being an integral part of everyday life, CO2 is a by-product of burning fossil fuels such as coal and gas for energy.
-It is damaging to the climate and is a major contributor to climate change.
+As well as being an integral part of everyday life, carbon dioxide is also produced through human activities, such as burning fossil fuels (coal and gas) for energy.
+In high quantities, it's damaging to the earth due to its warming effect, thus being a major contributor to climate change.

 Hydrogen is an invisible, colourless, odourless and non-toxic gas, which is found naturally in the atmosphere and is the most abundant element in the universe.